vomichibi/lammys/instructions.md

      - Visualizations include revenue trends, top services, and user activity.

 3. **Authentication**:
-   - Admin and user roles using Firebase Authentication.
+   - Admin and user roles using Supabase Authentication.

 4. **Payment Handling**:
    - Use Stripe for secure payment processing.